scaryghosts/Beomon/README.md

 **beomon_display.py** is a CGI script to be ran by a Web server.
 This will display a table of the current status of each node.
 Hover over the node number to see the node's details (CPU type, RAM amount, etc.).
 This does not support Internet Explorer.

-It uses style.css and jquery.stickytableheaders.js.
+It uses style.css and [jquery.stickytableheaders.js](https://github.com/jmosbech/StickyTableHeaders).
 The style.css file is derived from unlicensed work by Adam Cerini of the University of Pittsburgh.
-The file jquery.stickytableheaders.js is from Jonas Mosbech (https://github.com/jmosbech/StickyTableHeaders).
+The file jquery.stickytableheaders.js is from [Jonas Mosbech](https://github.com/jmosbech).
-Note that jquery.stickytableheaders.js is released under and MIT license.
-See the file for more information.

 **beomon_statsgen.py** will pull the node details (CPU type, RAM amount, etc.) out of the DB, create